Bienville Bites Food Tour: Celebrating Gulf Coast Food in Mobile, Alabama

 This nostalgic slice of old Mobile sells candy, chocolates, gummies, and roasted nuts.
 But their fresh roasted peanuts are the highlight here, and we sampled them after being roasted in an original 100-year-old Planter's Peanut roaster.
 Even if you're not from Mobile, you know this is a place that locals have been coming to since they were kids.
 It's like a comfy sweater with the wonderful smell of freshly roasted peanuts in the air.

-We enjoyed this food tour with Chris very much and thought it was a great introduction to downtown Mobile.
+We enjoyed this food tour with Chris very much and thought it was a great introduction to downtown Mobile, one of the top food destinations in the US.
 This is a relatively new tour, and our only suggestion might be to tweak the flow of the tour a bit.
 We would have loved our pralines from Three Georges after the oysters at Wintzell's Oyster House, to end the tour on a sweet note.
 Unfortunately, we felt a tad full after Wintzell's and weren't able to enjoy the rich appetizer dip at Heroes.

 But if the only critique on a food tour is that you're feeling stuffed at the end... well, isn't that the best problem you can have?
 Overall, we give major props to Bienville Bites Food Tour and would recommend it as the best way to nosh your way around your next trip to Mobile.